bksen123/mean-video-chat/README.md

 Stand for the MEAN Stack.

-MongoDB => for the database.
+MongoDB: for the database.

-ExpressJs => It is a Node framework it provides us set of features for building app in the back end.
+ExpressJs: It is a Node framework it provides us set of features for building app in the back end.

-Angular =>  is a typescript-based front-end framework for UI.
+Angular:   is a typescript-based front-end framework for UI.

-Node.js => is an open-source, cross-platform JavaScript runtime environment for back end.
+Node.js:  is an open-source, cross-platform JavaScript runtime environment for back end.

-Socket.Js => Socket.IO is a library that enables real-time, bidirectional, and event-based communication between the browser and the server.
+Socket.Js:  Socket.IO is a library that enables real-time, bidirectional, and event-based communication between the browser and the server.
 It consists of a Node. js server: Source | API. a Javascript client library for the browser.

-Peer.Js =>  PeerJS is a WebRTC framework for communicating between people with media streaming.
+Peer.Js:  PeerJS is a WebRTC framework for communicating between Devices with media streaming.

 Streaming => It's live video and audio row material to real-time communicated by PEER js with Mean stack support.